MagpiePKU/EpiTrace/docs/EpiTrace_prepare_object.rst

 Output: an "epitrace" Seurat object to be used in downstream analysis.

 **NOTE** Do not use this function unless you intend to do the analysis step-by-step manually.
 The iterative updating function does not need object preparation at initial.
+The function is more internal and not recommended for application use.
+For application, we suggest directly using `EpiTraceAge_Convergence`.